huggingface/swift-transformers/README.md

 The `Models` and `Generation` modules provide handy utilities when working with language models in CoreML.
 Check out our example converting and running Mistral 7B using CoreML [here](https://github.com/huggingface/swift-transformers/tree/main/Examples).

+The [modernization of Core ML](https://github.com/huggingface/swift-transformers/pull/257) and corresponding examples were primarily contributed by @joshnewnham, @1duo, @alejandro-isaza, @aseemw.
+Thank you 🙏

 ## Usage via SwiftPM

 To use `swift-transformers` with SwiftPM, you can add this to your `Package.swift`: